 Treating Executive Function Disorders

-Since we know that children with attention disorders lack critical executive functioning skills , such as planning, organization, and task management, a non-pharmaceutical intervention focuses on teaching children (or adults) tools and strategies to overcome these weaknesses.
+Since we know that children with attention disorders lack critical executive functioning skills, a non-pharmaceutical intervention can teach children (or adults) tools and strategies to overcome these weaknesses.
 This type of treatment can be provided by a range of specialists, including speech-language pathologists.
-Sessions follow a coaching model and work to empower the student to feel successful in a world that is still learning to deal with ADD/ADHD.
+Sessions follow a coaching model and work to empower the student.
+This helps them feel successful in a world that is still learning to deal with ADD/ADHD.

-Top 5 Treatment Strategies for Home, School, or the Workplace
+Top 5 ADD/ADHD Treatment Strategies for Home, School, or the Workplace

 Unlike their neurotypical peers, those with ADD/ADHD have difficulty breaking tasks down into discrete and manageable steps.
 This means that something as simple as getting ready for school becomes an overwhelming chore, which may lead to some early morning arguments.
 Make your morning easier by creating a checklist.
 For younger children, I pair pictures with words, while older children create their own checklist.
 This can then be laminated and completed with a dry erase marker each morning.
 Staying with the example of getting ready for school, the checklist may include tasks such as:

 - wash my face